Easy Reuben Sliders

 - May use shredded Swiss cheese in place of the sliced Swiss cheese.

-- I follow Julia Child's advice and turn my electric oven on for exactly 1 minute and 45 seconds.
-It doesn't matter what temperature I set - after 1 minute and 45 seconds, the temperature of the oven is perfect for proofing the rolls.
+- I follow Julia Child's advice and set my electric oven to exactly 1 minute and 45 seconds.
+It doesn't matter what temperature I set; after 1 minute and 45 seconds, the oven is perfect for proofing the rolls.

 Calories: 270kcal | Carbohydrates: 19g | Protein: 10g | Fat: 16g | Saturated Fat: 7g | Cholesterol: 40mg | Sodium: 434mg | Potassium: 101mg | Fiber: 1g | Sugar: 4g | Vitamin A: 295IU | Vitamin C: 6.8mg | Calcium: 179mg | Iron: 1.5mg